|St Andrews, Scotland

 |International Relations, Computer Science, Physics

 The University of St Andrews is the third-oldest university in the English speaking world and the oldest in Scotland, founded in 1413.
 Despite being a small town, St Andrews has long been a centre of Scottish political and religious life, which is reflected in the University’s strong reputation in the humanities, particularly divinity and philosophy.
 9,100 students from over 130 different countries make up a significant part of the town’s population, and St Andrews covers the whole area rather than a defined campus.

-Scottish degrees last four years, and at St Andrews this is used to provide greater flexibility.
-Students apply to one of four Faculties (Arts, Divinity, Medicine or Science) and take modules towards a degree, with a chance to specialise further in the final two years.
-As an old university, St Andrews has a number of traditions such as the concept of university ‘parents’ (third year students) and the May Dip, where students run into the North Sea on May Day dawn.
+Scottish degrees last four years, and at St Andrews, this is used to provide greater flexibility.
+Students apply to one of four Faculties (Arts, Divinity, Medicine or Science) and take modules toward a degree, with a chance to specialise further in the final two years.
+As an old university, St Andrews has a number of traditions, such as the concept of university ‘parents’ (third-year students) and the May Dip, where students run into the North Sea on May Day dawn.

 The University of St Andrews acceptance rate is 41% at undergraduate level (2 in 5) and 54% at postgraduate level (5 in 9).
 Over 1,000 University of St Andrews masters courses are available to choose from.

 The University of St Andrews provides pre-sessional and free in-sessional English language support for students.
 Student Services at St Andrew's has two dedicated International Student Advisors to provide specific support and more general advice and support services.
 St Andrews is committed to attracting the very best students, regardless of financial circumstances, and they offer a large number of bursaries and scholarships to international students.
 These are designed to provide assistance and help students support themselves during their time at the University.